 - Property Valuation Report

-From 1st April 2019 it was required for foreigner buyers or sellers to have an independent valuation report filed to the land registry prior to completion.
 A list of qualified valuers is available who will visit the property, take photos, check the land registry and council files before filing their report.
-The report process takes on average 10-14 days and costs a minimum of 11,000TL (as of Jan 2024) plus KDV.
+The report process takes on average 10-14 days and costs approximately 30,000TL.
 The report is valid for 3 months from the date of publishing.
 If it expires it can be renewed for a lower fee.

 -